FTChinese/subscription-api/_doc/iap.md

 ### XCode configuration file

 In you Xcode project, click `File > New > File...`.
 Scroll to the `Other` section in the opened dialog.
 Select `Configuration Settings File`.
 You are asked to save the file.
 Name it `Keys.xcconfig`.
-Make sure nothing is check in the `Targets` section.
+Make sure nothing is checked in the `Targets` section.
 Click `Create`.

 Add the access token to it: